 06. Sodium Laurel/Laureth Sulfate

 Side effects: A commonly used foaming agent that is considered a skin irritant and carcinogen, and is known to cause skin rashes and allergic reactions.
 SLS is absorbed into the body via skin application and mimics the activity of estrogen.
-SLS has been shown to cause or contribute to: skin irritation, canker sores, disruptions of skin’s natural oil balance and eye damage.
-Other health implications ranging from PMS, decreased fertility in men as well as an increase in cancers such as breast cancer in women.
+SLS has been shown to cause or contribute to skin irritation, canker sores, disruptions of the skin’s natural oil balance, and eye damage.
+Other health implications range from PMS, and decreased fertility in men as well as an increase in cancers such as breast cancer in women.
 It is often disguised in “natural” products with the term “derived from coconut”.
 It is particularly irritating to the eyes.
 SLS is often contaminated with dioxane, another known carcinogen.